 To read the entire artilce, view the Mendocino Travelers Guide Website

-I was chosen to join 60 International & 20 Chilean Mosaic artists for this project in Santiago.
-Look for photos here soon & follow the progress on my Facebook page.
+I was chosen to join 60 International & 20 Chilean Mosaic artists for Urban Mosaic Intervention, in Santiago.
+See the finished work, & read the feature article in the March Issue of El Sol.